Mikejo5000/vsts-docs-pr/docs/security/get-started-stakeholder.md

 >[!NOTE]
 >A caution icon on a tab indicates values that violate validation rules.
-You must correct information on that tab in order to save the work item.
+You must correct information on that tab in order to save the work item. Â Â

-[//]: # (::: moniker range=">= tfs-2017")
+::: moniker range=">= tfs-2017"

 #### VSTS, TFS 2017